bhenderson/minitest-ci/README.txt

 == DESCRIPTION:

-CI reporter plugin for MiniTest
+CI reporter plugin for Minitest

-This gem was made possible by ATT Interactive.
+This gem was made possible by YP.com

 == FEATURES/PROBLEMS:

-* Uses MiniTest::Unit#record which is only available since version 2.12.0
+* Uses Minitest::Reporter which is only available since version 5

 == SYNOPSIS: